Our Mission

 - understand the policy landscape and reform agendas of governments and land councils so we can work together respectfully and productively

-- clearly define the concepts we are all using – see the glossary
+- clearly define the concepts we are all using

 - encourage ourselves and our partners to take risks, to innovate and adapt